-A MySQL user is required on the master server (db01) to be used for replication.
+A MySQL user is required on the master server (

-Run the following commands to set up the MySQL user, updatng the entries in brackets with strings or values you that you want to use with your setup.
+Run the following commands to set up the MySQL user, updating the entries in brackets with strings or values that you plan to use with your setup:

 # mysql -u root -p mysql> grant replication slave on *.* TO [replication_username]@'[private IP of db02]' identified by '[some password]'; mysql> flush privileges; mysql> quit

 Edit the /etc/my.cnf file, and add the following entries: